 The first is called NESHO-GATSU （寝正月）- literally SLEEPING NEW YEAR`S, and it involves just that- plenty of rest and relaxation, mainly in the form of shut-eye (possibly fulled by alcohol).

 The second, and what I found (based on my survey) to be the most fully satisfying way of spending ones O-Shogatsu holiday was watching the HAKONE EKI DEN – a long distance relay race in which universities located in the Kanto and Chubu Regions of Japan* compete over a two day period- January 2nd and 3rd.
 Broadcast on TV (starting at 7:30 AM and finishing at about 3 on both days) the race is watched by many millions and it is even said that over a million people gather along the coarse over the two day period to cheer the runners on.

 It really surprised me to find out how many people I talked to watch this race every year ( though it really shouldn`t since in my own country- the U.S, millions also New Year`s Day – and Thanksgiving Day, for that matter, watching college football)- and even more about how both men and women excitedly discuss it – its results, the individual runners, the strategies of the different coaches, the history of th event- even the rules of the sport itself, even long after it has finished.

-Anyway, though my New Year`s holiday was lost this year- I`m looking forward to the next O-Shogatsu – so I can watch the EKIDEN !
+So my New Year`s holiday was might be lost this year- but I`m looking forward to watching the EKIDEN – and rooting for Tsukuba U. !

 * It was interesting for me to here that people from Osaka purposely avoid watching the HAKONE EKIDEN (even if they are great sports fans) because it is an exclusively Eastern Japan event – univerisities from other parts of Japan are not allowed to participate.